sanctuary-systems-com/sanctuary-systems/content/collections/pages/os-installation.md

                 content:
                   -
                     type: text
-                    text: 'Connect a cable from USB-C slave port J11 on the IO board to the host device.'
+                    text: 'Connect a cable from USB-C slave port J11 on the Sentinel Core to the host device.'
     type: long_content
     enabled: true
   -